toukubo/new_os/Teams/Hiring/Prior Steps for Job posting.md

 **iv)** Credit card to Card transfer

+rather than UpWORK or Freelancer.com
+We expect the Ratio to be 1 out of 9 to Consider

 ------------
 *The job postings you make need to make a big impact with the right people.
 Choose your wording right and you will attract the right potential employees and fewer of those applications that